-7. Find These Secret Speakeasy Bars
+7. Find These Secret Speakeasy Bars and Distilleries

 I love finding a good cocktail speakeasy.
-Nothing is more comfortable than having a cocktail in an awesome setting.
-Particularly after a long day of exploring and adventuring.
+Nothing is more comfortable than having a cocktail in an awesome setting, particularly after a long day of exploring and adventuring.

 Here are several secret bars to consider in Amsterdam:

-- Bar Oldenhof
+- Bar Oldenhof:

 8. Explore The Many Boutique, Unique Hotel Experiences

 Amsterdam has some of the most unique hotels in the world.
 There are many different landscapes and perspectives that you can see.

-Most of these hotels offer outstanding eating and drinking options to go along with a great view, outstanding architecture and design.
-Here are a few hotels that have some awesome design, food and drinks:
+Most of these hotels offer outstanding eating and drinking options with a great view, outstanding architecture, and design.
+Here are a few hotels that have some awesome designs, food, and drinks:

 - Soho House